 Use this as an opportunity to introduce your kids (if you haven’t already) to baking.
 Teach them about the materials to use (such as a measuring bowl, rolling pin, utensils, etc.), how to read and follow baking instructions, as well as educating them on kitchen safety.

-You can find websites that offer kid-friendly baking recipes as well as Christmas-inspired recipes.
+You can find websites that offer kid-friendly baking recipes.

 There’s plenty of ways to channel your child’s creativity through arts and crafts.
 Some of my favourites include creating a snowflake – where I would take a piece of paper, fold it, and make small incisions in the paper to eventually reveal a unique shape and design.